 The knife is sharpened at a 12-degree angle per side.
 The core material is durable, so you don’t have to worry about chipping.

 The Rockwell hardness of the Linoroso Santoku knife is advertised as 58+.
 However, during my testing, the blade Rockwell is around 56, significantly lower than advertised.
-Combined with the knife 12 degrees sharpened angle and a Rockwell of 56, the knife-edge can last around one month with regular honing sessions before needing whetstone maintenance.
+Combined with the knife’s 12 degrees sharpened angle and a Rockwell of 56, the knife edge can last around one month with regular honing sessions before needing whetstone maintenance.

 Weight and Spine tapering

 The weight of around 195 grams is on the heavy side for a 6-inch Santoku.
-The blade does have a distal spine tapering.
-The heel thickness is 2.3mm, 2.2mm at the middle, and 1.5mm at the front (measured 1.5cm away from the point).
+The blade does have distal spine tapering.
+The heel thickness is 2.3mm, 2.2mm in the middle, and 1.5mm at the front (measured 1.5cm away from the point).

 The knife handle design is on the unique side.
 It is a full tang handle with a design that I have not seen on any other knives.
 However, the knife design sacrifices the comfort of the handle.